 Embryo health and uterine health impact implantation significantly.
 However, so does the transfer process itself.
 Where the embryo is placed in the uterus as well as the insertion and removal of the tube also impact success.

 No viable eggs or sperm to use

 Egg and sperm retrieval are both part of the IVF process.
 Sometimes, the ovaries do not produce enough viable eggs to use for IVF, leading to IVF failure.
-Often, when people ask, “Why does IVF fail?” they do not think about the fact that IVF requires extraordinarily healthy eggs and sperm.

 Egg retrieval requires great care – both during retrieval as well as afterward.
 Once fertility specialists retrieve the eggs, they must grade them and determine their viability.
 An embryologist may disqualify certain eggs from being used in the IVF cycle.
 Depending on how many eggs the fertility specialist retrieved and how many she or he discards, it’s possible that the specialist may find no viable eggs.

 Additionally, eggs and sperm are removed from the body, placed in petri dishes, and must survive in this external situation.
 Or, they must survive being frozen and then thawed.
 Couples and women should understand the risk involved with handling such tiny organisms.

 Embryologists and fertility specialists try to encourage and facilitate fertilization but sometimes, sperm simply do not fertilize the egg.

 Typically, a fertility specialist combines a woman’s healthy egg with thousands of her partner’s healthy sperm.
 One of those sperm penetrates the outer layer of the egg and then fertilization occurs.
 That’s the normal course of events.
 However, sometimes, no sperm fertilize the egg.
 Motility and sperm volume play a big role in this, but so do egg health and quality.